 The Incredible Hulk Coaster is located in the Marvel Super Hero Island of Islands of Adventure.
 After the ride we explored more of the area — even riding The Amazing Adventures of Spider-Man again — and meeting some of our favorite characters.

-Anything with science and thrills piques my husband’s interest, so we headed to Jurassic Park and enjoyed wandering through this whole area, especially the Jurassic Park River Adventure ride and our yummy lunch of ribs and chicken at Thunder Falls Terrace.
+Anything with science and thrills piques my husband’s interest, so we headed to Jurassic Park and enjoyed wandering through this whole area, especially the Jurassic Park River Adventure ride, Jurassic World VelociCoaster, and our yummy lunch of ribs and chicken at Thunder Falls Terrace.

 Last but not least, we capped our trip off with a fun jaunt through The Wizarding World of Harry Potter – Hogsmeade.
 The magical enclave of the park has snow capped buildings that look straight out of the movies.
 Due to its popularity, the line was long for Hagrid’s Magical Creatures Motorbike Adventure ride, but it was definitely worth it.
 We hopped on our “motorbikes” and “sidecars” and went on a full speed adventure through the magical, creature-filled Forbidden Forest and came face-to-face with some familiar beasts, like Fluffy the three-headed dog and a centaur.
 And just when you think this ride is over, it propels you backward through some intense curves and drops.
 We screamed, laughed, and cheered the whole ride and, really, the whole trip.

 As we wrapped up our final hours at Universal, I realized something.
-Our daily schedule these last few days consisted of thrill rides, laughter, and good food, taking the place of all the non-stop news and incoming work e-mails from these last few months.
-As a family we had truly unplugged and the result was feeling a bit more energized, joyful, and connected to each other.
+Our daily schedule these last few days consisted of thrill rides, laughter, and good food, taking the place of news and incoming work e-mails.
+As a family we had truly unplugged, and the result was feeling a bit more energized, joyful, and connected to each other.

 Download this checklist of everything my family did on our trip as you plan for your next family vacation to Universal Orlando Resort!